 Who We Are

-At CIRES, the Cooperative Institute for Research in Environmental Sciences, more than 800 environmental scientists work to understand the dynamic Earth system, including people’s relationship with the planet.
-CIRES is a partnership of NOAA and the University of Colorado Boulder, and our areas of expertise include weather and climate, changes at the Earth’s poles, air quality and atmospheric chemistry, water resources, and solid Earth science.
-Our vision is to be instrumental in ensuring a sustainable future environment by advancing scientific and societal understanding of the Earth system.https://cires.colorado.edu/
+The Cooperative Institute for Research in Environmental Sciences (CIRES) is an internationally recognized leader in innovative environmental science and research and is located at the University of Colorado Boulder.
+At CIRES, more than 800 environmental science professionals work to understand the dynamic Earth system, including people’s relationship with the planet.
+CIRES has partnered with NOAA since 1967, and our areas of expertise include weather and climate, changes at Earth’s poles, air quality and atmospheric chemistry, water resources, solid Earth sciences, and more.
+Our vision is to be instrumental in ensuring a sustainable future environment by advancing scientific and societal understanding of the Earth system.

 What Your Key Responsibilities Will Be